Configuring iOS | Capacitor Documentation

 For more information, Apple has provided a guide to Resolving the Privacy-Sensitive Data App Rejection which contains more information on APIs that require usage descriptions.

-Capabilities are used to enable key features that your app may need.
-You may need to configure them whenever a Capacitor plugin requires it.
+Entitlements are used to enable key features that your app may need.

-Unlike other configuration options and usage descriptions, capabilities are not configured in
+Unlike certain configuration options or usage descriptions, entitlements are configured in a special area inside of Xcode, rather than in

 Info.plist.